-Lecturer in Bible, Theology, Youth and Children's Ministry
+Lecturer in Bible, Theology, Children and Youth Ministry

 Alison graduated from Auckland University with a BSc in chemistry and taught in secondary school in Fiji for ten years.
 Following theological studies at the Bible College of New Zealand (now Laidlaw College) she came to CLTC in 1987 to teach Christian Education and write TEE courses.
 Alison has trained teachers of children in many churches and Bible schools in PNG.
 Currently she lives in South Australia with her husband Ross.